Rugvip/ts-build-bench/README.md

 The tests where carried out with a large https://github.com/spotify/backstage project in mind.
 That is, a monorepo with a large number of stand-alone packages that are depended on by a single package.

+Versions used for these tests were recent versions of Webpack 4, Typescript 3.9, Rollup 2, and Babel 7.

 ### VSCode Performance

 There's not much to do to improve performance here.
 Using a single package is roughly the same speed as using a monorepo.
 Pre-building packages in a monorepo and pointing `package.json` `types` to `dist/index.d.ts` can give you a performance boost of maybe 20-30%, but it's likely not worth the tradeoff of having to keep those up to date.